Education in BHPS and UKHLS (harmonization and classification)

 Best wishes, Victoria.

-#3 Updated by Lydia Palumbo about 3 years ago
+#3 Updated by Lydia Palumbo over 3 years ago

 Let me be clearer!